OfficeDev/office-scripts-docs/docs/resources/samples/add-excel-comments.md

 ## Example scenario

 The team lead maintains the shift schedule.
-The they assign an employee ID to the shift record.
+They assign an employee ID to the shift record.
 If the team lead wishes to notify the employee, they add a comment that @mentions the employee.
 The employee is emailed with a custom message from the worksheet.
 Subsequently, the employee can view the workbook and respond to the comment at their convenience.

 ## Solution